20 Best Cities to Visit on a Cruise to Spain

 14. Murcia

-Murcia is another city in southeastern Spain, located 55 kilometers (or a 45-minute drive) from Cartagena cruise port.
+Murcia is another city in southeastern Spain, located 55 km (a 45-minute drive) from Cartagena cruise port.
 The cruise companies usually offer shore excursions to Murcia, which is a nice opportunity to visit this city if you have never been there before.

 Murcia Cathedral of Santa Maria with its 93-meter tall bell tower (the second tallest after La Giralda bell tower in Seville) is another emblematic structure representing a fusion of several architectural styles – Gothic, Renaissance, Baroque, and Neoclassical style.